-- Credit watches and credit outlooks from credit rating agencies - Credit Default Swap spreads to give early warning of likely changes in credit ratings - Sovereign ratings to select counterparties from only the most creditworthy countries.
+- Information in the financial press - Share prices - Credit watches and credit outlooks from credit rating agencies - Credit Default Swap spreads to give early warning of likely changes in credit ratings - Sovereign ratings to select counterparties from only the most creditworthy countries.

 When an investment is proposed, credit rating information is researched for all potential counterparties that comply with the criteria below.
-All rating information is considered before making an investment.
+All ratings information is considered before making an investment.